NotArb/Jupiter/BOTCONFIG.md

 # Transaction sender configuration (Optional)
-[[tx_sender]] # Responsible for sending non-Jito transactions enabled=false # Enable or disable this transaction sender rpc_keys=["shyft"] # List of RPC keys to send transactions from min_gain_type="solana" # Accepted types: solana, lamports, bps, percent min_gain_value=0.5 # Minimum gain required; note that the actual gain may vary by the time the transaction lands.
+[[tx_sender]] # Responsible for sending non-Jito transactions enabled=false # Enable or disable this transaction sender (default: true) rpc_keys=["shyft"] # List of RPC keys to send transactions from min_gain_type="solana" # Accepted types: solana, lamports, bps, percent min_gain_value=0.5 # Minimum gain required; note that the actual gain may vary by the time the transaction lands.
 Consider starting with a higher value to be safe.